 - Florida's mild climate continues throughout the winter months.
 However, there is a chance for cold temperatures—even frost—during the first half of February in both northern and central Florida.
 So, if you plan on enjoying the famous white sand beaches, you may want to plan your trip later in the month.

 - February is a great time visit Disney World.
 During the first week of February, attendance is low, and you can expect more moderate crowds the second week of the month.
-Presidents' week is one of the most crowded weeks, so you should avoid visiting at this time if you can.
+Presidents Day is a holiday, making the third week in February one of the month's most crowded times, so you should avoid visiting at this time if you can.